sagniksinha/CS8903_HAAG_Spatial_Camera_Trap_Summer2025/README.md

 - 🔍 Compare the **compositions of these communities**
 - 🌍 *(Stretch goal)* Compare communities from camera trap data with communities derived from **IUCN range maps**

-## 🧪 Experiments and Observations
+## 🧪 Experiments and Code Observations
--
+- Data cleaning
+- Defining community and clustering: We have tried multiple clustering approach.
+Our final approach was Agglomerative clustering
+- Application of jaccard index: Species movement and multi-year comparison

 ## 👥 Contributors